12 Correlation and linear regression

 12.1.2 The strength and direction of a relationship

 We can draw scatterplots to give us a general sense of how closely related two variables are.
 Ideally though, we might want to say a bit more about it than that.
-For instance, let’s compare the relationship between baby.sleep and dani.grump (Figure 12.1 (a)), left, with that between dani.sleep and dani.grump (Figure 12.1 (b)), right.
+For instance, let’s compare the relationship between baby.sleep and dani.grump (Figure 12.2 (a)), left, with that between dani.sleep and dani.grump (Figure 12.2 (b)), right.
 When looking at these two plots side by side, it’s clear that the relationship is qualitatively the same in both cases: more sleep equals less grump!
 However, it’s also pretty obvious that the relationship between dani.sleep and dani.grump is stronger than the relationship between baby.sleep and dani.grump.
 The plot on the right is “neater” than the one on the left.
 What it feels like is that if you want to predict what my mood is, it’d help you a little bit to know how many hours my son slept, but it’d be more helpful to know how many hours I slept.

 In contrast, let’s consider the two scatterplots shown in Figure 12.3.
-If we compare the scatterplot of “baby.sleep v dani.grump” (left) to the scatterplot of “’baby.sleep v dani.sleep” (right), the overall strength of the relationship is the same, but the direction is different.
-That is, if my son sleeps more, I get more sleep (positive relationship, right hand side), but if he sleeps more then I get less grumpy (negative relationship, left hand side).
+If we compare the scatterplot of “baby.sleep v dani.grump” (left) to the scatterplot of “baby.sleep v dani.sleep” (right), the overall strength of the relationship is the same, but the direction is different.
+That is, if my son sleeps more, I get more sleep (positive relationship, right-hand side), but if he sleeps more then I get less grumpy (negative relationship, left-hand side).

 12.1.3 The correlation coefficient

-[Additional technical detail 3]
+[Additional technical detail3]

-By standardising the covariance, not only do we keep all of the nice properties of the covariance discussed earlier, but the actual values of r are on a meaningful scale: r = 1 implies a perfect positive relationship and \(r = -1\) implies a perfect negative relationship.
-I’ll expand a little more on this point later, in the section on Interpreting a correlation.
-But before I do, let’s look at how to calculate correlations in jamovi.
+By standardising the covariance, not only do we keep all of the nice properties of the covariance discussed earlier, but the actual values of r are on a meaningful scale: r = 1 implies a perfect positive relationship and

 12.1.4 Calculating correlations in jamovi